 I’m detained… what happens next?

-The bail bonds company will also get the assurance of the defendant’s family that they would pay the bond in the event that the suspect flees.
+The bail bonds company will also get the assurance of the defendant’s family that they will pay the bond if the suspect flees.
 Only then will the bondsman head to the courthouse to pay the entire bond amount.

 If the defendant fails to appear before the judge, he becomes a fugitive in the eyes of the law.
 The bail bonds company then must hunt down the fugitive or reimburse the court for the bond amount.
 If the suspect succeeds in evading the bondsman’s attempts to locate him, the assets or other promised collateral of the family will be taken in exchange.